 Strada Alta in the Leventina Valley

-Itinerary: Strada Alta in the Leventina Valley (see map)
+Itinerary: Strada Alta in the Leventina Valley (5h, see map)

-After having walked this first segment you will certainly wish to return to the region to complete the other two segments: Osco-Anzonico, 3 hours and 30 minutes (particularly recommended) and Anzonico-Biasca, 4 hours and 45 minutes.
-There are a number of charming little hotels along the way where you may spend the night.
+The complete route of the "Strada Alta" includes two further segments: Osco-Anzonico, 3 hours and 30 minutes (particularly recommended) and Anzonico-Biasca, 4 hours and 45 minutes.
+Along the way, there are a number of charming little hotels where it is possible to stay overnight.